FranklinAzriel/ArcticAquila/README.md

 Here are some of the technologies and tools I'm familiar with:

-- Programming Languages: Kotlin, C, Rust, Java, Python, JavaScript
+- Programming Languages: Kotlin, C, Python, JavaScript
-- Build Tools: Gradle, Make
+- Build Tools: Gradle and Make
-- Operating Systems: Arch Linux, Windows
+- Operating Systems: Linux From Scratch and Windows 11

 Feel free to explore my repositories to see some of my code samples and projects!